srackham/nixos-configurations/README.md

 - `extra/post-install-config.sh` is a distribution agnostic shell script that installs configuration settings that are not managed by Nix (dotfiles and GNOME desktop shortcuts).

+## TODO
+- Move from channels to flake-based configurations.

 ## Usage
 1. If you haven't already done so, you will need to install and log in to NixOS on the target machine.